 tag.
 It demonstrates that manufacturers and importers have ensured their

 product has been tested and complies with the Australian Standard in the

 A dripping tap can waste up to three buckets of water a day.
 That's over 1,000 buckets a year!

-- Leaking taps can usually be fixed with a new washer.
-Changing a washer is easy to do, just remember to turn the water off at the mains before you start.
+Leaking taps can usually be fixed with a new washer, and it's easy to do.
+Just remember to turn the water off at the mains before you start.
 If the tap still drips, call a plumber.
 The cost incurred will save you money on your water bills in the long run.